solidi/hl-mods/README.md

+# Half-Life Mods

+Modifications for Half-Life developed from 1999 to 2004

+1. Cold-Ice
-# Cold-Ice
+1. Cold-Ice Resurrection

-Artifacts and code from [the modification](https://www.moddb.com/mods/cold-ice).